Note: This recipe is designed for vegetarians and vegans, or teens with lactose intolerance, who need to limit or avoid dairy products.

 Variations and suggestions:

-If you would like to make it sweeter, add sugar or artificial sweetener to taste.
+If you would like to make it sweeter and full-bodied, add a ripe banana.

 |Cooking Light Cooking Light magazine goes online with recipes for healthy living, plus grocery coupons and tips for feeding your family.|